oracle/coherence-operator/docs/developer.md

          YOUR_test.image.prefix_VALUE/oracle/coherence 12.2.1.3.2 7e7feca04384 2 months ago 547MB
          ```

-6. From the top level directory of the `coherence-operator` repository in the GitHub, do the following.
+6. From the top level directory of the `coherence-operator` repository in GitHub, do the following.

    ```bash
    $ mvn -DskipTests clean install